percona/percona-valkey-doc/README.md

 # Percona Packages for Valkey documentation

 This documentation covers the instructions how to install Valkey from Percona packages.
-To learn more about Valkey, read [Valkey documentation](https://valkey.io/docs/)
+To learn more about Valkey, read the official [Valkey documentation](https://valkey.io/docs/).

 ## Contributing